 4 Approximate number of JFK-related witnesses (1400+)

-- The unnatural death rate is used in the probability analysis.
+– The unnatural death rate is used in the analysis.

-- ZERO probability of unnatural deaths in categories 2,3 and 4.
+– ZERO probability of unnatural deaths in all categories.

 Their recollections were dismissed by the Warren Commission as simply being “mistaken”.
 Parkland Hospital doctors initially reported entrance wounds to the neck and head which were confirmed years later in the Zapruder film.

 - Bill Hunter, a reporter, was shot to death by a policeman in April 1964.
 It was ruled an accident.

 – Tim Koethe, another reporter, was killed in Sept.
 1964 by a blow to the neck.